 Grade 11: Algebra II, Alg II/Trig, Adv.
 Alg II/Trig, Precalculus, Adv.
 Pre-Calculus

 Grade 12: AP Calculus BC, AP Calculus AB, Reg Calculus, Adv.
-Pre-Calculus, Pre-Calculus, Alg III
+Pre-Calculus, Pre-Calculus, Pre-College Algebra, AP Statistics

-(B.S., University of Texas at Austin) has been teaching at St. Thomas since 1997, and she teaches Algebra II and Algebra III and regular calculus.
-She has done graduate hours at Rice through RUSMP, is a certified calculus teacher and has attended the NMSI workshops.
+Beth Breuer (B.S., University of Texas at Austin) has been teaching at St. Thomas since 1997, and she teaches Algebra II and Algebra III and regular calculus.
+She has done graduate hours at Rice through RUSMP, is a certified calculus teacher and has attended the NMSI workships.